Skip to main content

 Frequently Asked Questions

-D1AL-ogue is a casual puzzle game.
+D1AL-ogue is a casual puzzle game with anime, science fiction and erotic themes.

 D1AL-ogue is available on PC and Windows.